colinbrandonpierce/Cat-meow-classification/README.md

 <br><br>

 <b>APPROACH</b> <br>
 Audio recordings are often contained as a .wav file.
 A standard approach to understand an audio file is to see its spectrogram, which provides the waveform's frequencies and intensities over time.
-Training on the entirety of a cat meow spectrogram is too computationally intensive, so an algorithm [1] was develop to extract an approximation of the cat meow, to which training was done on the loudest frequency and the meow's length.
+Training on the entirety of a cat meow spectrogram is too computationally intensive, so an algorithm [1] was develop to extract an approximation of the cat meow; Training was done on the loudest frequency and the meow's length.
 <br><br>
 <img src="https://raw.githubusercontent.com/colinbrandonpierce/Cat-meow-classification/main/cat-harmonics.jpg" width="360" height="270"/>